-The following book is required --- you need to be sure you have the correct edition of the textbook:
+The following book is required --- you need to be sure you have the correct edition of the textbook - note, this may only be available in an online/REVEL format:

 Gaddie, Keith and Thomas R. Dye.
 2018.
 The New American Democracy 11th Edition (2016 Presidential Election Edition).
 New York: Pearson Publishers.